 denomination might say that the statement "Sexual behavior,

 whether homosexual or heterosexual, is not a sin, if it is consensual,

 non-exploitive, safe, and confined to a committed relationship"

 Since the two statements disagree, both cannot be absolute truths.
 Each

 group may consider their own view to be absolute.
-But at least one group is
+However, if absolute truth exists, at least one group is

 wrong.
 However, we can say that both statements are true in relation to each